Skip to content

 3. Model selection:

-• claudeCode.selectedModel sets the model currently in use
+• claudeCode.selectedModel sets the currently used model.

-• ANTHROPIC_DEFAULT_*_MODEL sets the default models for the three speed tiers
+• ANTHROPIC_DEFAULT_*_MODEL sets the default models for the three speed tiers.

-Step 4: Start Using It
+Step 4: Start using it

-After configuration, you can use the Claude Code extension in VSCode:
+Once configured, you can use the Claude Code extension in VSCode:

-1. Click the Claude Code icon in the VSCode sidebar
+1. Click the Claude Code icon in the VSCode sidebar.

 Claude Code

-You can use the '/model' command to confirm which model is currently in use:
+You can use the /model command to confirm which model is currently in use:

 Claude Code Model